FuryFridge/VERO-Digital-Solutions/README.md

 Script won't work without some additional libraries that can be installed via [requirements.txt](requirements.txt)

 1. Script checks for input parameters `-k/--keys` or `-c/--colored`:
--If `-k` parameter is given, than it will show additional column in the output file, else it will show only primary columns.
+- If `-k` parameter is given, than it will show additional column in the output file, else it will show only primary columns.
--If `-c` equals True(as a default value), that all rows will be colored despite the rule.
+- If `-c` equals True(as a default value), that all rows will be colored despite the rule.